dangminhduc/aws-solution-architecture-professional-note/README.md

     - Your application presents the new token in an AssumeRoleWithWebIdentity request.
     - AWS Security Token Service AWS STS returns AWS credentials.
     - Your application signs AWS API requests with the temporary credentials.
+- When a custom domain is added to Cognito user pool, a CloudFront distribuition is created with and ACM.
+This CloudFront distribuition is owned by Cognito and not by the individual account

 ## API Gateway
 - API Gateway supported response types: https://docs.aws.amazon.com/apigateway/latest/developerguide/supported-gateway-response-types.html